dimadesu/termux-nginx-rtmp/README.md

 This can be useful when streaming outdoors with action cameras as for now they only support streaming over RTMP.
 SRT seems to work better when sending stream over long distances.

-In a more complex IRL setups this allows sending to self hosted SRT server.
+In a more complex streaming setups this allows sending to self hosted SRT server.

 I'm testing using this to make connection between action camera and [Belabox](https://belabox.net/) ingest more resilient to stutter as it's the weakest link in my setup.

 Btw check out my unofficial SRT ingest for Belabox [https://github.com/dimadesu/srt-ingest-for-belabox](https://github.com/dimadesu/srt-ingest-for-belabox) as it can work with this too.
 You can feed your SRT stream from a phone into SRT ingest of Belabox.
+Rebroadcasting RTMP as RTMP via Android phone seems to make signal more stable too.

 Ideally, distance between action camera and the phone should be fairly short to prevent radio interference.